 - Human resources

-- Production capacity: From this perspective, collaborative planning is beneficial.
-For example, it helps manufacturers anticipate their purchasing needs.
-If necessary, they can avoid shortages or plan a substitution strategy with retailers..
+- Production capacity:here too, collaborative planning is beneficial.
+For example, it helps manufacturers to anticipate their purchases.
+If necessary, he can avoid a shortage or work with the retailer on a substitution plan.

-- Transport and storage capacity: The supply chain involves numerous intermediaries, including carriers and subcontractors.
-Collaborative planning allows for effective communication of forecasts and order projections to these players.
+- Transport and storage capacity: the supply chain involves numerous intermediaries, notably carriers and subcontractors.
+Collaborative planning makes it possible to effectively communicate order forecasts and projections to these players.
 Carriers, for example, can better plan their resources.
-They can anticipate the potential hiring of a driver, which helps manage increased activity, considering it can take several months in some sectors (due to shortages, training periods, etc.).
+They can anticipate the eventual recruitment of a driver.
+This will enable them to respond to a surge in activity, bearing in mind that it can take several months for certain professions (shortage, training time, FIMO).

-A lack of collaboration between retailers and suppliers leads to avoidable waste.
+Lack of collaboration between retailers and suppliers generates avoidable waste.

-Indeed, to prevent stockouts, manufacturers overstock.
-This excess inventory increases the risk of breakage and losses, with a clear ecological impact.
+To avoid shortages, manufacturers over-stock.
+Excess stock increases the risk of breakage and loss, with an obvious ecological impact.

-Optimal communication of forecasts and projections is therefore crucial for a resource-efficient and environmentally friendly supply chain.
+Optimal communication of forecasts and projections is therefore also the key to success.
+For a more resource-efficient and environmentally-friendly supply chain.

 Meat and poultry